navanitnandakumar/CodingBatPractice/README.md

 array123([1, 1, 2, 3, 1]) → True
 array123([1, 1, 2, 4, 1]) → False
 array123([1, 1, 2, 1, 2, 3]) → True

+21.Warmup2 - String_match :
+Given 2 strings, a and b, return the number of the positions where they contain the same length 2 substring.
+So "xxcaazz" and "xxbaaz" yields 3, since the "xx", "aa", and "az" substrings appear in the same place in both strings. string_match('xxcaazz', 'xxbaaz') → 3 string_match('abc', 'abc') → 2 string_match('abc', 'axc') → 0